 Then they killed Jerome.
 WHAT ARE THEY DOING?

 This is not a rhetorical outburst.
 What are they doing?
-I’m asking you to comment below or message me and tell me why I lost the perfect Joker specimen.
+We lost the perfect Joker specimen.
 Cameron Monaghan was phenomenal as Gotham’s Joker.
 There was no way of going wrong there.

-After Jerome’s death, we see children watching the TV coverage, mimicking the criminal master mind and laughing psychotically.
-This is another reference pointing at influences of the real Joker.
-Everything that has happened is being watched on the sidelines by the actual Joker.
+After Jerome’s death, we see children watching the TV coverage, mimicking the criminal mastermind and laughing psychotically.
+This is another reference insinuating that the real Joker is still out there.
+Everything that has happened is being watched and the real Joker is just soaking it all up.

 What do you think about the Joker set-up so far?
-What are your ideas on what their going to do with the Joker?
+What are your ideas on what they’re going to do with the Joker?
 Comment below for your input or message me directly.

 Email: fabulouslyentertaining [at] gmail [dot] com